American Made: Movie Review

 American Made: Plot Summary

 It’s the late 1970s.
-Barry Seal, is pilot for commercial airline TWA.
-When ‘Schaffer’, a CIA agent contacts him and offers him work flying clandestine reconnaissance over South America, Seal jumps at the chance.
+Barry Seal is a pilot for commercial airline TWA.
+When ‘Schaffer’, a CIA agent, contacts him and offers him work flying clandestine reconnaissance over South America, Seal jumps at the chance.
 Schaffer purchases Seal a small plane with cameras installed and sets him up as an ‘independent aviation consultant’.
 Seal loves the more exciting flying, revelling in the danger.

-Schaffer then asks Seal to start acting as a bag-man – taking money to, and collecting, intelligence from Panama.
+Schaffer then asks Seal to act as a bag-man – taking money to and collecting intelligence from Panama.
 On one such run, a Columbian cocaine trafficking cartel picks Seal up and offers him huge amounts of money to fly cocaine on his return flights to the USA.
 Seal accepts and sets up a smuggling organisation flying the cartel’s cocaine to Louisiana.

 Schaffer turns a blind eye to the drug smuggling.
-Eventually though the Drug Enforcement Agency manages to track Seal down.
+Eventually though, the Drug Enforcement Agency tracks Seal down.
 Schaffer warns Seal, who moves to a remote town in Arkansas called Mena.

-Meanwhile the left-wing Sandinista movement has taken power in Nicaragua.
-This does not suit the USA’s foreign policy, so they start supporting a terrorist organisation called the Contras in the hope of destabilising Nicaragua.
+Meanwhile, the left-wing Sandinista movement has taken power in Nicaragua.
+This does not suit the USA’s foreign policy, so they create a terrorist organisation called the Contras, hoping to destabilise Nicaragua.

-Schaffer asks Seal to start running guns to the Contras.
-He does this, but quickly realises that the Contras have no interest in the guns he’s delivering, or in overthrowing the Sandinistas, so he comes up with a different plan.
+Schaffer asks Seal to run guns to the Contras.
+He does this, but quickly realises that the Contras have no interest in the guns he’s delivering, or in overthrowing the Sandinistas, so he comes up with another plan.
 He delivers the guns from the USA to the Cartel, flies the Cartel’s cocaine to the Contras (who smuggle it into the USA) and flies Contra soldiers back to the USA for military training.

-The CIA set up a Contra training base in Mena, but most of the Contras take their opportunity to immigrate to the USA and disappear.
-Eventually, the CIA become disillusioned with the whole programme, shut it down and abandon Seal.
-As soon as the CIA stop protecting Seal, he’s arrested.
-This time though, he cuts a deal with the White House itself…
+The CIA set up a Contra training base in Mena, but most of the Contras just take their opportunity to immigrate to the USA and disappear.
+Eventually, the CIA becomes disillusioned with the programme, shuts it down and abandons Seal.
+As soon as the CIA stops protecting Seal, he’s arrested.
+This time, though, he cuts a deal with the White House itself…

 The ‘War on Drugs’